yamisama/AFDesignLoad/doc/source/file_format.rst

 Unfortunately, there is no size or version field, meaning that it is not possible to skip unknown or unsupported chunks when reading.

+Some of the chunks in a swatches document also seem to pop up in a doc.dat file.
-At this point, it is unknown if the chunks in a swatches document are shared with the doc.dat format or if they can only appear in a Swatches.dat file.
+At this point, it is not clear if this is because of embedded swatches, or if some of these chunks also have meaning in context of the main document.

 Swatches.dat starts out with a signature that's curiously similar to the signature of the container file format.
 This signature is "00 FF 4B 53" hex.